IRS Form 8606 Instructions

 If this applies to you, then here’s what you should include for each line.

-But if you made a contribution in January through April of 2024 for tax year 2024, do not include that number here.
-You’ll save it for when you file taxes in 2025.
+But if you made a contribution in January through April of 2025 for tax year 2025, do not include that number here.
+You’ll save it for the tax filing season in 2026.

-If you used the IRA deduction worksheet either in your Form 1040, or from IRS Publication 590-A, you should refer to the instructions.
+If you used the IRA deduction worksheet located in the Schedule 1 instructions, or from IRS Publication 590-A, you should refer to the instructions for additional guidance.
+You can watch this video below for a step by step walkthrough of the IRS deduction worksheet.

 This is basis that will transfer from previous tax years.
 If this is your first year filing Form 8606, then this number will probably be zero.